uoy-research/ALOFT/README.md

 # Aloft: Self-Adaptive Drone Controller Testbed

 Aloft is an artifact designed to give the self-adaptive systems research community to investigate self-adaptive drone controllers in mine operations.
 The artifact provides a simulation setup containing two mine environments, constructed from scans taking of constructed mock mines, and 3D data points of one of the mines (located in **3D_points**).
 A signal loss exemplar is also included.
 The scenario is where the drone is deployed and manually piloted for a surveying task, but during this task loses signal with home base.
 The drone must now autonomously fly home and safely land.
 With battery life a concern and wanting to avoid the drone being retrieved by a mine operator, it is desirable for the drone to return quickly.
 However there may be mine operators present which should force the drone to fly at a slower speed.
-A qcow2 virtual machine image can be downloaded from this link https://drive.google.com/file/d/1t9_pWO9RF4o-Dby0NumKji70EuUT0g9O/view?usp=sharing.
-The password is **aloft1234**.
+- **Linux users:** A qcow2 virtual machine image can be downloaded from this link https://drive.google.com/file/d/1t9_pWO9RF4o-Dby0NumKji70EuUT0g9O/view?usp=sharing
 We highly recommend using a GPU passthrough when running the VM.
-A MS Windows VMWare Workstation VM is currently in development for Aloft.
+- **MS Windows:** A VMWare Workstation VM can be downloaded from this link https://drive.google.com/file/d/1TXlZSxgPWEBm3SF2qaW0P-lKWxBHPAVK/view?usp=sharing
+Unzip the downloaded file to a suitable directory.
+You will need to have **VMWare Workstation 17 Player** or similar installed to run the VM.
+This is the free version of VMWare and can be downloaded here: https://www.vmware.com/uk/products/workstation-player/workstation-player-evaluation.html
+Follow the instructions to setup VMWare on your PC.

+For all VMs, the password is **aloft1234**.

 Aloft contains a self-adaptive controller to address the scenario described based on the two layered architecture of a manged and managing system.
 The managing system utilises a MAPE-K feedback loop.
 The specific drone used is the PX4-Vision which is equipped with IMU sensors, and a 3D-depth camera.
 All models for the exemplar are contained in the folder **catkin_ws/src/drone_controller/models/**.

 ## Mock mine construction
 The process of generating the models for Aloft is as follows:

-1. A physical representation was constructed
+1. A physical representation (mock mine) was constructed in a Robot Lab (this took 2 weeks to fully construct),
-2. A scan was taking of the physical mock mine to gather data points
+2. A TLS (laser scan) was taken of the physical mock mine (set of data points),
-3. The cloud points were then converted into a DAE file
+3. The cloud points were then converted into a DAE file which could be imported into Gazebo 3D simulation.

- Over all this process took X time per mine. **add justification of one being cleaned via blender?
-Offers much difference in simulation?**
+ Overall steps 2 and 3 took 6 hours per mine.

+ One mine simulation has been cleaned using Blender and one was not cleaned.
+This was deliberate to allow the user to experiment with different approaches and use cleaned and non-cleaned models for training and testing algorithms as appropriate.

-## Setting up the VM
+## Setting up the VM (Linux users)
 It is recommend, at a minimum, to create a VM that has at least 16GB of RAM and 4 cpus.
-Additionally as stated before a GPU passthrough is useful for running the full exemplar which includes darknet_ros.

 For installing qcow2 VM images can only be used on Ubuntu OS.
 The qcow2 image can be converted for other OS, for example using qemu-img to convert qcow2 to vmdk for Windows OS.
-We were able to perform this conversion using qemu-img, and once we have properly tested that the conversion was succesful we will upload the vmdk image here.
+We were able to perform this conversion using qemu-img.

 For installing the VM on Ubuntu you can use virt-manager and follow the GUI instructions.
+Additionally as stated before a GPU passthrough is useful for running the full exemplar which includes darknet_ros.
 The user can also use virt-install as follows:

 `virt-install --name Aloft_VM --memory 16834 --vcpus 4 --disk /path/to/qcow2_image/aloft.qcow2,bus=sata --import --network default`

+## Running the VM (all users)
+### Linux users
+### MS Windows users
+Download the VMWare zip file to a suitable MS Windows directory on your machine.

+To run the VM on your PC, follow the instructions here: https://docs.vmware.com/en/VMware-Workstation-Pro/17/com.vmware.ws.using.doc/GUID-79B88EBD-DFA4-4C09-B33D-E011AABCA8D4.html

-## Running the Exemplar
+## Running the Aloft Exemplar (all users)
-In Aloft the simulation for the exemplar can be conducted with a few commands.
+Once the VM is running, the Aloft simulation for the exemplar can be conducted with a few commands (for all VMs).
 In terminal 1:

 `roslaunch drone_controller mine_1_setup.launch darknet_active:=1`